liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 entry information of the entries being deleted.
 It's simple really.
 Now you know how to implement the Undo functionality for your app's trash-enabled entities.

-Next, let's learn how to move and restore container entities to/from the Recycle Bin.
+Next, let's learn how to move and restore container entities to and from the Recycle Bin.

 ### Moving/Restoring Parent Entities

 To this point, we've only discussed how to move/restore single entities to/from the Recycle Bin.
 What happens if we need to trash a parent entity, such as a parent wiki page, or trash an entity entity like a web content folder that aggregates web content articles?
 The fundamental logic for handling them is similar to handling single entities, but there are a few different aspects that must be considered.

 We'll look at the Jukebox portlet's album entity to understand handling container entities, since each album is a collection of song entities.
 Let's